freenas/freenas-docs/userguide/tn_cinder.rst

 Log in to the %brand% system and
-:ref:`create a new dataset <Create Dataset>` called :literal:`cinder`.
+:ref:`create a new dataset <Create Dataset>` named :literal:`cinder`.
 Note the %brand% IP address, root username, and password.
 Locate the base name of the iSCSI target by navigating to :menuselection:`Sharing --> Block(iSCSI) --> Target --> Global Configuration --> Base Name`.
-This information is needed to configure the %brand% Cinder driver before it can be used in the OpenStack interface.
+This information is needed to configure the Cinder driver before it can be used in the OpenStack interface.

 Configuration